tarwn/lessthandot-hugo/blogs/content/posts/2012-09-07-my-mobile-friendly-site-redesign.md

 ## Implementation

-While my site doesn&#8217;t have a lot of functionality, achieving the layout changes and addition of features at the largest sizes was still a nice challenge.
+While my site doesn't have a lot of functionality, achieving the layout changes and addition of features at the largest sizes was still a nice challenge.
 The key to the site is the CSS media queries that alter the visibility of elements and areas, combined with some javascript to load in larger images or additional elements when relevant.
-In the event that a browser doesn&#8217;t support media queries and javascript, they will receive the smallest possible layout.
+In the event that a browser doesn't support media queries and javascript, they will receive the smallest possible layout.
 Though there are workarounds, I purposefully left the IE8/IE7 layout in this mode, which would also be used for most mobile browsers.

 If you load the site in the secondary window and drag the width around, you will be able to see the transitions: <a href="http://tiernok.com" target="_blank">http://tiernok.com</a>

 ### Images

 I cheated a bit on images.
-Any image with the &#8220;imglow&#8221; CSS class will be hidden above 480 px screen width and replaced with ones that with a class &#8220;imghi&#8221;.
+Any image with the “imglow” CSS class will be hidden above 480 px screen width and replaced with ones that with a class “imghi”.
 Since many small browsers would load the large image even if it is hidden, I put the actual image source in a data attribute and use a bit of javascript to populate the src value.

 <code lang="html"><br />
 <img src="_n_images/logo_sm.png" alt="Eli Weinstock-Herman | Tarwn" border="0" class="imglow" /><br />
 <img data-fullsrc="_n_images/logo.png" alt="Eli Weinstock-Herman | Tarwn" border="0" class="imghi" /><br />
 </code>

 The social images at the top of the screen have classes that define whether they are available for small resolution or not and display at half resolution in smaller screens.
-These don&#8217;t load dynamically at larger size, so all 4 will load on browsers that load hidden images.
+These don't load dynamically at larger size, so all 4 will load on browsers that load hidden images.

 The background coffee spills start to show at the medium resolutions via positioned background images on the main content wrapper, so these only load when the screen is large enough to display them.
 This is also when the inner right side panel is displayed, along with the contact image and books.
 This content is loaded and not displayed at smaller resolutions, so there is some room to shrink that initial mobile load further.